git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## File watching

-In my never ending conquest for file watchers, I've become the unofficial taste-tester of them.
+In my never ending conquest to get assets rebuliding, code linting, tests running and development servers restarting upon file changes, I've become the internet's unofficial connoisseur on them.

 What this kind of application does is wait for a file to be updated, then executes a custom command, like restarting a server, rebuilding an application,